KenanBek/dbui/README.md

 It provides features like,

-First, it checks in the current directory, then in the user's home directory.

 - Connect to multiple data sources and instances.
 - List all schemas in a selected data source.
 - List all tables in a selected scheme.